The Forex market of the Spanish-speaking countries continues to expand within a regulated financial framework governed by CNMV, CBR, CNBV, and BCRA.

 Its modular architecture and professional execution engine make it a preferred platform for advanced and quantitative traders.

-Forex Trading in Spain Compared to Other Countries
+Forex Trading in Spanish-speaking Areas Compared to Other Countries

-The table below provides a comparison of the trading conditions and regulatory perspective of Forex trading in Spain and 3 other countries.
+The table below provides a comparison of the trading conditions and regulatory perspective of Forex trading in the Spanish-speaking area and 3 other countries.

 Negative Balance Protection | Mandatory | Mandatory | Mandatory | Mandatory |